 In 2020 it became increasingly evident that Ventura College (VC) was not meeting the educational needs of English language learners (ELLs) in the community, despite updating English as a Second Language (ESL) curriculum to better support transfer opportunities, modifying schedules on campus, and increasing marketing efforts for the program.
 College leadership was at a loss.
-Approximately 25 years ago, the Ventura College ESL program served over 1,000 students annually.
-Even today, the region is replete with adults who speak a language other than English at home, yet enrollments in ESL classes were declining.
-It was time to address the critical issue of the fate of ESL - would VC find a way to revive the program, or was it time to discontinue ESL at Ventura College?
+The region was replete with adults who speak a language other than English at home, yet enrollments in ESL classes were declining.
+It was time to address the critical issue of the fate of ESL - would VC find a way to revive the program, or was it time to discontinue ESL and Ventura College?